-The IP Practice in China Committee delegation kicked of this year's trip with a dinner with Dennis Duncan, the USPTO IP Attache based in Beijing, who provided a briefing of current developments in China.
+The IP Practice in China Committee delegation kicked of this year's trip with a dinner with Duncan Wilson, the USPTO IP Attache based in Beijing, who provided a briefing of current developments in China.

 The delegation gathered in the hotel lobby at 8 am on June 17, 2019, to be transported to the National Intellectual Property Administration of China (CNIPA), which is the new entity office for both patents (formerly of SIPO) and trademarks (formerly of SAIC).

 The delegation visited Remin University of China Law School, and met with the China Intellectual Property Law Society.

 The delegation met with CNIPA, where the committee they received an opportunity to engage in substantive discussions with the receiving delegation.

 Then the delegation visited the law firm of Wahuida Peksung.